YodaEmbedding/YodaEmbedding.github.io/content/post/learned-image-compression.md

   alt="Hyperprior compression architecture.
 Like the simple compression architecture, but with an additional branch which takes y, compresses it using a 'simple compression architecture', which outputs means and scales.
 These means and scales are used to construct distributions that are used to encode y."
 >}}
 {{< /figure >}}
+{{< figure mode="subfigure"
+  src="assets/img/learned-compression/arch-overview-autoregressive.png"
+  label="fig:intro/arch-comparison/autoregressive"
+  caption="Autoregressive compression architecture."
+  alt="Autoregressive compression architecture.
+Like the hyperprior compression architecture, but y is decoded in several time steps.
+The means and scales for the part of y being decoded are improved by also using information about previously decoded elements from earlier time steps.
+One way to simulate this time-changing process during training is by applying a masked convolution to the quantized y_hat."
+>}}
+{{< /figure >}}
 {{< /figure >}}